November 06, 2022

 I have found a easy workaround that you may apply.

-So, create you rule
+So, create your rule:

 RulesWizard-Outlook